kazuotani14/BubblesRenderer/notes.md

 # TODOs

-* for cornell box: how to reduce noise? see "rest of your life" for importance sampling
 * doxy core interfaces; it's getting confusing
 * make sure all types of hittables/materials are still supported
   * put support for motion blur back into interfaces (Sphere class is the only one for now)
+  * add spherical PDF to Isotropic

 * Improve SPH
   * Surface tension: implement color field gradient + marching cubes (requires triangle mesh rendering)